LUMII-Syslab/viziquer-tools-lod24/README.md

 You can connect to the pgAdmin via `http://localhost:9001`; on first start you will be asked for the password for the rdfmeta user

-You can connect to the DSS instance via `http://localhost:9005`
+The DSS instance API is available via `http://localhost:9005`

-The PostGres server is available at `localhost:5433`
+The Postgres server is available at `localhost:5433`

 ## Populating the Data